Home / Country house hotels / My stay at Cliveden House hotel (favourite of poets, players and princesses)

 Other hotels with top spas include: Whatley Manor hotel and spa; Pennyhill Park: a luxury Surrey hotel; Lucknam Park luxury hotel near Bath; A West Sussex spa hotel stay at South Lodge

-If you like reading reviews of luxury hotels then you’ll also love these luxury hotels in London: A Relaxing spa break at the Corinthia Hotel; A lion-sized bite of luxury at One Aldwych; A five-star slice of luxury at The Stafford hotel
+If you like reading reviews of luxury hotels then you’ll also love these luxury hotels in London: A relaxing spa break at the Corinthia Hotel; A lion-sized bite of luxury at One Aldwych; A five-star slice of luxury at The Stafford hotel